OxanaDrotieva/Methane_emissions_analysis/README.md

 ## Conclusion

 We were not able to prove that a machine learning could be used to replicate the data.
 However, the model could not disprove our null hypthosis.
 There is a correlation between GDP and emissions.
 It is clear in the model that over time, as GDP increases so do Emissions.
+The correlation between emissions and gdp also confirms this.

 Further Analysis:
 1. More data could be beneficial in poviding a more adequate machine learning model.
 For example: Population data over the years for each country.